louilinn/hack4sweden2018/README.md

 - Use more data for the correlation calculations (match time periods)
 - Extend the functionality to handle data for each municipality in Sweden for example.
 - Map visualizations.

+## How to Run
+	- Go to the root directory and run: ```$ python3 __main__.py```
+	- This starts the webserver and now you can run the web application locally by browsing to localhost:8080.
+	- The api is available at localhost:8080/scb<Unemployment|Fortune> and /soc<DiagnoseID>
+	- DiagnoseID's can be found at: http://sdb.socialstyrelsen.se/api/v1/sv/dodsorsaker/diagnos

 # TEAM MUMEÅ